Skip to main content

 Skills tab

-Each skill renders as a SkillCard with a category dot, a source badge (Verified / Clawboo Marketplace / skill.sh / Local), a trust-score bar (mint ≥ 80, amber ≥ 50, red below), the author and version, and an Install button.
+Each skill renders as a SkillCard with a category dot, a neutral Curated tag (these are a hand-curated, first-party catalog — there is no external skill registry, fetch, or vetting behind them), a two-line description, and an Add button.
 When a skill is used by catalog agents, a Used by N agents link appears that cross-jumps to the Agents tab pre-searched on that skill name.

-Installing a skill is different from deploying an agent.
-Install appends the skill to an existing agent in your fleet (you pick the target from a dropdown); it POSTs to /api/skills, which injection-scans the entry before recording it.
+Adding a skill is different from deploying an agent.
+Add records a capability annotation on an existing agent in your fleet (you pick the target from a dropdown); it POSTs to /api/skills, which injection-scans the entry before recording it.
+The annotation surfaces on the Ghost Graph and the Capabilities dashboard — it labels intent, it does not provision a runtime tool (an agent’s executable tools come from the MCP broker).
 Deploying an agent or team creates new Boos.

 Search and filters